arifperdana/arifperdana.github.io/_pages/publications.md

 Manuscript Under Review
 ----

-* Chu, M.K., & **Perdana, A**.
-Accounting Assessment Before and During COVID-19.
-Under review.

-* **Perdana, A**., & Wang, T. Harnessing Data and Embracing Digital Strategy: Digital Transformation at Zalora.
+* **Perdana, A**., Chu, M.K., & Lee, W.E.
+Robotic Process Automation Scenarios in Auditing: Cases Comparison in Accounting Firms, Proposed Automation Scenarios, Opportunities and Challenges.
+Submitted to a Journal.

+* **Perdana, A**. & Chu, M.K.
+Assessment in Accounting-related Courses during COVID-19: Cases from Singapore Universities and Polytechnics.
+2nd round review in a journal.

+* **Perdana, A**., Lee, W.E., Pan, G., Sun, S.P., & Lim, C.Y.
+Trust in Cryptocurrencies: Economic, Social, Technological and Knowledge Influence.
 Submitted to a journal.

+* **Perdana, A**., Lee, W.E., Pan, G., Sun, S.P., & Lim, C.Y.
+Ethics, Cultural Dimension and Trust in Cryptocurrency Use: A configurational analysis.
+Submitted to a journal

+* Kulkarni, M.S., Bharathi, S.V.K., & **Perdana, A**., Kannan, A.K.
+Stock Price Prediction with Time Series Analysis, Machine Learning and Deep Learning Techniques.
+Submitted to a Journal.

-* **Perdana, A**.
-Championing Trust: The Interplay of Cognitive and Technology to Inspire Trust and Usage Intention of Crowdlending Platform.
-Under review
+* **Perdana, A**., Jutasompakorn, P., Chung, S. Championing Trust: The Interplay of Cognitive and Technology to Inspire Trust and Usage Intention of Crowdlending Platform.
+Submitted to a Journal.

-* **Perdana, A**., Lee, W.E., Pan, G., Sun, S.P., & Lim, C. Trust in Cryptocurrencies: Economic, Social, Technological and Knowledge Influence.
+* Vivekanand, T. S, Bharathi.
+S.V.K., **Perdana, A**., Venkatesh V.G, & Shi, P. Farm (Sea) to Plate: An Exploratory Study on the Applicability of Blockchain Applications in Sea-Food Supply Chain.
 Submitted to a journal.

-* Bharathi, S.V.K., Kulkarni, M.S., **Perdana, A**.
+* Bharathi, S.V.K., Kulkarni, M.S., & **Perdana, A**.
 The Synergy Between Financial Technologies and Financial Inclusion: What We Know and Where We Should Be Heading?
-Submitted to a journal.
+Submitted to a journal

-* Vivekanand, T. S, Bharathi.
-S.V.K., **Perdana, A.**, Venkatesh V.G, & Shi, P. Farm (Sea) to Plate: An Exploratory Study on the Applicability of Blockchain Applications in Sea-Food Supply Chain.
-Under review

 Work in Progress
 ----
-* Kannan, A.K., Bharathi, S.V.K., Kulkarni, M.S., **Perdana, A**.
-Stock Price Prediction with Time Series Analysis, Machine Learning and Deep Learning Techniques.
+* **Perdana, A**., Lee, W.E., & Quadrianto, N. Automated Decision Making and Ethical Challenges.
+In preparation for a book chapter submission.

+* Teo, H.C.,Liu, F.H.M., Lechner, A.M., **Perdana, A**., Clemenet, G.R., Abdulllah, D.V., Mahmood, J., Nuryartono, N, Koh, L.P.
+Mobilising faith-based communities for climate action.
 In preparation for journal submission.

-* **Perdana, A.**, Jutasompakorn, P., & Sprenkamp, K. Unbox the Black-Box of Credit Scoring Models using Model-Agnostic Explanations.
+* P**erdana, A**., Jutasompakorn, P., & Sprenkamp, K. Unbox the Black-Box of Credit Scoring Models using Model-Agnostic Explanations.
 In preparation for journal submission.

 * **Perdana, A**., & Wang, T. (Editors).
 Digital Transformation in Accounting and Auditing.
 Expected to be published by Palgrave MacMillan by Summer 2023.

-* **Perdana, A**., Lee, W.E., Pan, G., Sun, S.P., & Lim, C.Y.
-Ethics, Cultural Dimension and Trust in Cryptocurrency Use.
-In preparation for journal submission.